Jubstaaa/Quizapp/README.md

 # Quizapp

-Bu repo JavaScript kursumda hazırlamış olduğum quiz uygulamasıdır.
+This repo is the quiz application I prepared in my JavaScript course.

 ## Live Preview